Jagankumar2604/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 4. Create nodes for inputs and outputs to generate the timing diagram.

-5. For different input combinations generate the timing diagram.
+5. For different input combinations generate the timing diagram

 **Program:**